 The SLO Coordinator acts as co-chair of the LAC.
-In addition, the current SLO Coordinator also serves on the CAC, which ensures the validity and assessability of all course and program learning outcomes in the design and implementation of new courses and programs as well as the revision of existing ones (AIP1.26).
-The SLO Coordinator meets with curriculum originators having difficulty developing meaningful, measurable outcomes and initiates further support through the LAC.
+In addition, the current SLO Coordinator also is a member on the Curriculum Advisory Committee (CAC), which ensures the validity and assessability of all course and program learning outcomes in the design and implementation of new courses and programs as well as the revision of existing ones (AIP1.26).
+On September 16, 2020, the CAC approved the appointment of the SLO Coordinator as a standing member of the committee (AIP1.27).
+In addition, the SLO Coordinator meets with curriculum originators having difficulty developing meaningful, measurable outcomes and initiates further support through the LAC.
 This process supports continuous improvement.

 The LAC meets with faculty individually, but can assist departments or divisions as necessary.
-Overall, this collaboration between the LAC and the CAC has notably improved the quality of the curriculum over the past two years.
-Outcomes are more clearly defined and measurable.
-This partnership is necessary for assessment that improves the quality of teaching and learning across the curriculum.
+Overall, the SLO Coordinator's presence on the CAC has given assessment expertise in the CAC to improve the measurability of outcomes (AIP1.28; AIP1.29).
+The CAC now has a process to expedite the revision of outcomes so that they can be approved on a consent agenda which has incentivized the improvement of outcomes through a more efficient process (AIP1.30).
+The growing partnership between CAC and LAC improves the quality of assessment across the curriculum.
 With respect to the disaggregation of learning assessment results, the Commission has removed this expectation from the standards, and the College has turned its attention to the further development of course and program assessment.

-The role of the LAC has matured over the past 4.5 years, and it is now seen as the lead governing committee for improving teaching and learning at the College.
-The LAC, in cooperation with the PRIE Office and PRIE Committee, now connects the examination of learning into MPC's program review and resource allocation efforts.
-Progress and metaevaluations are now conducted under the Integrated Planning Handbook, Going forward, the college faces challenges in sustaining its systems approach to assessment with the expansion of assessment in online settings due to the COVID-19 pandemic.
+The role of the LAC has matured over the past 4.5 years, and it is now seen as the lead governing committee for outcomes assessment at the College.
+The LAC makes recommendations to the College for improvement in learning practices which are implemented as appropriate.
+The LAC, in cooperation with the PRIE Office and PRIE Committee, better connects the examination of learning into MPC's program review and resource allocation efforts, but the college recognizes greater work is needed.
+Progress and meta-evaluations are now conducted under the Integrated Planning Handbook.
+Going forward, the college faces challenges in sustaining its systems approach to assessment with the expansion of assessment in online settings due to the COVID-19 pandemic.